 The cost of employees: What is exactly “the base salary”?

 The base salary in the US is the fixed amount of money an employee gets before any extras are added or taken off.
 It doesn’t include bonuses, overtime, or any other potential compensation from the employer.
 It’s often paid out in yearly or monthly terms, and can vary widely based on the role, industry, and location.

 The cost of employees: What needs to be added to base salary?

 Let’s start our example: If you want to hire someone on a salary of, say, $30,000 a year, you need to be prepared to pay much more than that.
 In addition to the base salary, you need to cover other things like employment taxes and benefits (e.g. health insurance, 401(k)).
 While this calculation is complex, there are some simple formulas we can use to have an idea of the actual annual cost of an employee.
 We chose the following 2.

 Let’s start with Joe Hadzima, a Senior Lecturer at MIT who provides a simple formula to calculate the actual cost of an employee.
-According to Hadzima, once you have taken into consideration basic salary, taxes and benefits, the real costs of your employees are typically in the 1.25 to 1.4 times base salary range.
+According to Hadzima, once you have taken into consideration basic salary, taxes, and benefits, the actual costs of your employees are typically somewhere between 1.25 to 1.4 times the base salary.
 In other words, an employee earning $30,000 will cost you somewhere between $37,500 and $42,000.

 |How much should I pay for an employee?|

 |Employee’s base salary||Real annual cost per employee